-- Accessory and detached or stand-alone garages. - Adult entertainment businesses. - After Hours Business including any business open anytime between the hours of two o'clock (2:00) A.M. to six o'clock (6:00) A.M. any day of the week and where patrons are allowed to bring their own beer and wine onto the business premises. - All automotive, truck, boat and camper oriented uses including sales, repair, and parts. - Convenience stores, gas stations, and car washes. - Pawnshops. - Liquor stores, tobacco shops, vape shops, and any business with fifty percent (50%) or more of its gross sales in alcohol, tobacco products, and/or nicotine products.
-This definition does not include beer and/or wine shops that sell no liquor, tobacco, or nicotine products. - Delayed deposit credit institutions (payday loan, check cashing, car title loan establishments). - Manufactured home park. - Single family residential uses including single family detached homes and bi-attached homes or duplexes. - Rooming and boarding houses. - Self-storage facilities. - Stand-alone structured parking, parking ramps, and detached garages.
-Garages and structured parking contained within and or physically attached to a permitted principal structure may be permitted.
+- Adult entertainment businesses. - After Hours Business including any business open anytime between the hours of two o'clock (2:00) A.M. to six o'clock (6:00) A.M. any day of the week and where patrons are allowed to bring their own beer and wine onto the business premises. - All automotive, truck, boat and camper oriented uses including sales, repair, and parts. - Convenience stores, gas stations, and car washes. - Pawnshops. - Liquor stores, tobacco shops, vape shops, and any business with fifty percent (50%) or more of its gross sales in alcohol, tobacco products, and/or nicotine products.
+This definition does not include beer and/or wine shops that sell no liquor, tobacco, or nicotine products. - Delayed deposit credit institutions (payday loan, check cashing, car title loan establishments). - Manufactured home park. - Single family residential uses including single family detached homes and bi-attached homes or duplexes. - Rooming and boarding houses. - Self-storage facilities. - Detached garages this does not include parking ramps or standalone parking structures.